 Nobody can deny that the best time of year to visit lush is around the Halloween/Christmas time where they are launching all of the seasonal products.
 Lush do autumn and winter incredibly well and you end up spending so much money on beautiful smelling products.
 Me and my best friend always go at the beginning of the season as it really gets you into a festive mood.
 It is July at the moment so I obviously have no products to take photos of, although my favourites are the snow fairy scent and also the ‘so white’ bath bomb, although everything is gorgeous.
 This year I may do a haul blog post with a breakdown of the Christmas range to show you all what’s available.

 Overall I absolutely love lush and there are very few products that I have tried that I haven’t adored.
 The next on my list is going to a lush spa, I have been researching it but it is quite expensive so I want to make sure I pick the right treatment before I spend so much money.
-If you have ever been to a lush spa please let me know how you found it as I would really appreciate some help! ❤
+If you have ever been to a lush spa please let me know how you found it as I would really appreciate some help, I might be talking about it in the next lush brand insight! ❤